Digital Markets

 ANACOM, Portugal

-Work in 2023
+Work in 2024

-In 2023, the DM WG will work on related topics, based on the BEREC Work Programme 2023.
+In 2024, the DM WG will work on related topics, based on the BEREC Work Programme 2024.

-BEREC Report on the entry of large content and application providers into the markets for electronic communications networks and services
+BEREC Report on the entry of large content and application providers into the markets for electronic communications networks and services (carry-over)

 Why is this important?

 In recent years, digital platforms have increasingly become key actors in the European economy, by supporting social interaction and citizen participation.
-They have brought important benefits in terms of innovation, end-user choice and a wide range of efficiencies by reducing transaction, search and distribution costs for end-users and businesses.
-However, given some economic specificities (such as networks effects and economies of scale and scope) and the fact that they provide an ecosystem of services and products, large digital platforms have the possibility and may have the incentive to use their market power and engage in unfair practices, that can undermine contestability and negatively impact businesses and end-users.
+They have brought important benefits in terms of innovation, end user choice and a wide range of efficiencies by reducing transaction, search and distribution costs for end-users and businesses.
+However, given some economic specificities (such as networks effects and economies of scale and scope) and the fact that they provide an ecosystem of services and products, large digital platforms have the possibility and may have the incentive to use their market power and engage in unfair practices, that can undermine contestability and negatively impact businesses and end users.

 To tackle the aforementioned issues, the EC initiated the regulation of digital markets and services.
 On 1 November 2022, the DMA entered into force.
 BEREC has actively contributed to the discussions of the DMA and aims to continue its work on the digital platforms.